grocid/passdesktop/README.md

 ## How to sync between devices

 If you created an App with macpack, then you can simply copy the App, because `ca.crt` and `config.json` will be included.
-Otherwise these two files needs to be copied as well.
-Even though the token in `config.json` is encrypted, I suggest to not store the config on insecure media like Dropbox or unencrypted mail.
+Otherwise these two files need to be copied as well.
+Even though the token in `config.json` is encrypted, I suggest not storing the config on insecure media like Dropbox or unencrypted mail.

 ## Screenshot